Sahahahil/Snakeyyy/README.md

 10. **Termination:**
     - The game runs indefinitely until manually terminated.

-This project provides a good example of a simple game implementation using Python's Turtle graphics.
 Players can control the snake's movement, collect food, and aim for a high score while facing increased challenges at higher levels.